rantahar/debugging-c-cpp/index.rst

  - Be able to use a debugger (after finding references online).
  - Be able to find memory leaks and other memory issues.

-Most of this course applies directly to Fortran and other compiled languages.
-Each language has their own quirks and common problems, but the same tools can be used to solve them.
+The tools used on this course are also used to debug Fortran and other compiled languages.
+Each language has their own quirks and common problems, so the first sections do not apply.

 That said, The section "Things about C/C++" mostly don't apply to other languages.